XuminGaoGithub/S-SSD/README.md

 ### Dataset

--We can't publish the indoor object detection dataset at present.If you want to obtain the dataset, you can contact me or the director of the Institute of robotics and intelligent systems, Wuhan University of science and technology.
+-We made indoor object detection dataset by ourself.
+The authors do not have permission to share data.

 ### Train